eigerco/pallet-move/doc/design.md

   - [Deliverables](#deliverables)

 # Introduction
 This article describes the ability to incorporate Move Virtual Machine into Substrate-based chains as a runtime module.
-It also describes the current state of the Move VM (with available forks including Pontem work) and the challenges that need to be overcome to make it work with Substrate.
+It also describes the current state of the Move VM (with available forks, including Pontem work) and the challenges that need to be overcome to make it work with Substrate.

 ## Move language
 Move is a programming language originally developed at Facebook to power the Diem blockchain.
 Its main aim was to give the ability to write smart contracts that can be run on the specialized virtual machine (Move VM) inside the blockchain.